nifty-oss/sigil/README.md

 ### Limitations

 The specification currently does not support a delegate system as storing the extra data for that raises the costs significantly.
-However, delegates could likely be implemented in a cheaper and modular way but using an additional PDA to represent the delegation so that only use-cases that actually require delegates end up paying for them.
+However, delegates could likely be implemented in a cheaper and modular way by using an additional PDA to represent the delegation so that only use-cases that actually require delegates end up paying for them.

-Similarly, there is not option to freeze a token but this could be implemented as a bit flag if needed.
+Similarly, there is no option to freeze a token but this could be implemented as a bit flag if needed.

 ## Project setup for developers